microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/windowsupdates-compliancechangerule.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Rules governing the automatic creation of compliance changes.
+Rule governing the automatic creation of compliance changes.

 This is an abstract type.